janderland/fql/docs/index.md

 /my/directory("my","tuple")=4000
 ```

-The query above has a variable `<int>` as it's value.
+The query above has a variable `<int>` as its value.
 Variables act as placeholders for any of the supported [data
 elements](#data-elements).
 This query will return a single
 key-value from the database, if such a key exists.

-FQL queries can also perform range reads and filtering by
+FQL queries can also perform range reads & filtering by
 including a variable in the key's tuple.
 The query below
 will return all key-values which conform to the schema
 defined by the query.